 The BP Deepwater Horizon Disaster

 2020 marks ten years since the Deepwater Horizon tragedy, the largest marine oil spill in U.S. history.
-On April 20, 2010, BP’s offshore oil rig in the Gulf of Mexico exploded, killing 11 workers and resulting in the worst offshore oil spill in the history of the United States.
+On April 20, 2010, BP’s offshore oil rig in the Gulf of Mexico exploded, killing 11 workers and resulting in massive damage to wildlife populations and the marine ecosystem.

 The explosion at Deepwater Horizon came as a shock – but not to everyone.
 Nearly three months earlier, BP Well manager, Ronald Sepulvado, had reported to his superiors that key safety tests were not conducted at the Deepwater Horizon site, which had been plagued with mechanical problems and lax safety practices.
 However, leadership failed to take action, and the rig exploded.
 At the time, the project had already run 43 days over and $20 million over budget.